-EPIC Challenges have launched their biggest and most inclusive community event to date, The FCG EPIC Week.
+EPIC Challenges has launched its biggest and most inclusive community event to date, the First Central Group EPIC Week.

 The idea of the week-long event is for islanders to take on their own EPIC challenge by doing something they haven’t done before, however big or small.

-The FCG EPIC Week, which will take place on Monday 10th
+The event, which will take place on Monday 10th

--16th 2017, has been organised by local endurance athletes Philip Smith and Warren Mauger with the help from sponsor FCG, which is the parent company of the UK insurance provider 1st CENTRAL.
+July 2017, has been organised by local endurance athletes Philip Smith and Warren Mauger, with the help of First Central Group.

-EPIC Challenges have created a selection of swimming, cycling, running and triathlon distances as an example of the different activities individuals or teams can take part during the seven day event.
+EPIC Challenges has created a selection of swimming, cycling, running and triathlon distances as an example of the different activities individuals or teams can take part during the seven-day event.
 Those who are participating can register online, select their challenge and then personalise their activity to suit their fitness level or interest, encouraging them to push themselves harder than ever before.

-FCG are not only the headline sponsors of the event but employees from the FinTech firm have also set themselves a goal, their target is for a team of employees to complete a two mile run every day of the week-long event.
+First Central Group is not only the headline sponsor of the event but employees from the FinTech company have also set themselves a goal.
+The target is for a team of employees to complete a two-mile run every day of the week-long event.
 Employees will be buddying up and training together throughout the weeks leading up to the event and hope they can encourage other businesses to do the same.

-Guernsey Mind is one of the charities that will benefit from the FCG EPIC Week.
-They will use the funds raised to invest into a community project to provide support services for mental health of adults with Autism and Asperger’s.
-This Is EPIC will be implementing a new project in the Democratic Republic of Congo and creating 10 new savings and loans groups which will impact more than 2000 people.
+Guernsey Mind is one of the charities that will benefit from the First Central Group EPIC Week.
+It will use the funds raised to invest into a community project to provide support services for mental health of adults with Autism and Asperger’s.
+Meanwhile, This Is EPIC will be implementing a new project in the Democratic Republic of Congo and creating 10 new savings and loans groups that will impact more than 2,000 people.

-FCG group operations manager, Lisa Vidamour, said: “We are so excited to be supporting the latest of the EPIC Challenges events.
+First Central Group Operations Manager, Lisa Vidamour, said: “We are so excited to be supporting the latest of the EPIC Challenges events.
 This event not only raises money for Guernsey Mind and the amazing This Is EPIC projects, but inspires many Guernsey folk to take on personal challenges that they perhaps would not have otherwise considered.
-At FCG we like to think outside the box and not be confined by convention or the norm – it is this aspect of the way EPIC Challenges raises money and encourages people to get active that we find inspiring.”
+At First Central Group, we like to think outside the box and not be confined by convention or the norm – it is this aspect of the way EPIC Challenges raises money and encourages people to get active that we find inspiring.”